doctype-Melvin/etch-a-sketch/README.md

 <b><a href='https://doctype-melvin.github.io/etch-a-sketch/'>LIVE</a></b>
-I will redo my Etch-A-Sketch to showcase some new knowledge I've gained through the Odin Project's JavaScript path.
+After progressing through the Odin Project's JavaScript path, I've decided to rewrite the Etch-A-Sketch project.
+Now utilizing IIFE and a more SOLID approach.

+- Vanilla JavaScript
+- CSS
+- HTML